alexrich700/Keywords_SERP_SEO_Analyzer/README.md

 #### Todo
 - [ ] Organize code into modules
 - [ ] Allow multiple search queries
+- [ ] Get data of comparing domain
+- [ ] Make predictions on how long it will take to rank based on backlinks created per month
 - [ ] Add NLP Categories
 - [ ] Create set up instructions